Registration Procedures & Policy

 It is crucial that a Basic Degree student maintain their registration according to the Handbook.
 Failure to register in the required timeframe will result in Construed withdrawal.

-• MTS, MDiv students are required to take at least 1 course per academic year to maintain registration.
+• MTS, MTS Development, MDiv, CAS, Non-conjoint students are required to take at least 1 course per academic year to maintain registration.

 • Continued registration each term is required for CTS (Certificate of Theological Studies) students.
 Students are required to take a minimum of 1 course (1 X 0.5 FCE) each Fall and Winter semester.
 Students are required to be registered in consecutive academic years until completion, with the exception of approved Leaves of Absence.
 CTS students who do not take summer courses will have a placeholder (with no fee) to maintain their registration until they register again in the Fall.

-• For all other BD programs, if you do not plan to take a course in an academic year (Fall and Winter term), you must submit an approved Leave of Absence Form
+• If you do not plan to take a course in an academic year (Fall and Winter term), you must submit an approved Leave of Absence Form

 2. Construed Withdrawal